nihalpasham/rustBoot/README.md

 For detailed instructions on usage, you can take a look at the `readme` page for each board under - `boards/test_impls/{board-name}`

 In short, you'll need 3 things:
-- **flash api:** implement the `FlashInterface` trait for your board (abstracts out the necessary HW-specific flash operations such as writing/readin/erasing).
+- **flash-api:** implement the `FlashInterface` trait for your board (abstracts out the necessary HW-specific flash operations such as writing/readin/erasing).
     - *Note: I'm still contemplating switching to something like embedded-storage.
 Please feel free to chime-in if you have suggestions here.*
-- **memory layout:** choose a suitable memory layout based on your board's micro-architecture and make.
+- **memory-layout:** choose a suitable memory layout based on your board's micro-architecture and make.
-- **firmware api:** use the methods from the `UpdateInterface` trait in your firmware to trigger and confirm firmware updates. (note - downloading and installing the update is to be handled by whatever firmware/OS you're running).
+- **firmware-api:** use the methods from the `UpdateInterface` trait in your firmware to trigger and confirm firmware updates. (note - downloading and installing the update is to be handled by whatever firmware/OS you're running).

 ## rustBoot's high-level design